-FERC has granted Kinder Morgan Louisiana Pipeline LLC's request to begin the pre-filing process for a proposed pipeline that would provide service from Cheniere LNG's 2.6 Bcf/d Sabine Pass import terminal, which is under construction in Cameron Parish, LA.
+FERC on Friday granted Kinder Morgan Louisiana Pipeline LLC’s request to begin the pre-filing process for a proposed pipeline that would provide service from Cheniere LNG’s 2.6 Bcf/d Sabine Pass import terminal, which is under construction in Cameron Parish, LA.

 The pipeline company, a subsidiary of Houston-based Kinder Morgan Energy Partners LP, plans to spend $490 million to build a natural gas transportation system that would extend about 138 miles from the Sabine Pass LNG terminal, connecting with various intrastate and interstate pipelines along the way, including affiliate Natural Gas Pipeline Company of America (NGPL).